Optimizing Large Model Training through Overlapped Activation Recomputation: Recomputation Scheduling

 }

+\textbf{Problem definition.} \fast{The DNN model comprises $N$ operators ($OP_{n}$) that perform training operations based on the model topology.} $OP_i$ must be executed at $Phase_i$.
+Other operators can also be performed at $Phase_i$ for tensor recomputation.
+Whether $OP_i$ can be executed depends on whether the result of its preceding dependencies $OP_j$ (where $j < i$) have been available in the device.

+\textbf{Objective.} The output of each operator can be either saved in GPUs or recomputed.
+Our objective is to minimize the end-to-end training time along the critical path including forward time, backward time, and recomputation overhead.
+In other words, we need to minimize the total computation time for all operators minus the overlapped recomputation time during communication:

+\textbf{Dependency constraints.} Constraint D1 and D2 ensure that $OP_i$ is computed in $Phase_t$ only if all dependencies (i.e., outputs of $OP_j$) of $OP_i$ are available.
+In D1, the execution of $OP_i$ requires that $OP_j$ is either executed at $Phase_t$ ($R_{t,j}$) or its output was generated before $Phase_t$ ($S_{t,j}$).
+According to our definitions, $OP_i$ must execute at $Phase_i$, as shown in D3.
+In the first phase of training, D4 specifies that no tensor are initially in memory.

+\textbf{Communication constraints.} \pname{} is the first work to consider how to overlap recomputation with communication.
+Overlapping recomputation is challenging because recomputation also has communication operators.
+These communication operations cannot overlap with the communication involved in forward or backward training due to bandwidth conflicts~\cite{MegaScale-arxiv24}.
+We define C1 to formulate this constraint.
+Additionally, we must prevent the overlapped recomputation time from exceeding the communication time, otherwise it may induce memory pressure for preloading the intermediate data on the device without substantial performance gains (C2).

-\textbf{Memory constraints.} The peak memory is limited by the GPU memory ($M_{budget}$).
-Inspired by~\cite{checkmate19}, we introduce memory usage variables $U_{t,i}$ ($U_{t,i}$ $\in \mathbb{R}^+$) to constrain memory usage, representing the memory used after computing $OP_i$ in $Phase_t$.
-For each phase, in addition to the fixed memory consumption ($M_{static}$) for the static data (e.g., model parameters, gradients, and optimizer states), three factors dynamically impact memory usage: (1) checkpointed tensors stored in the device (determined by $S$); (2) tensors generated during training (determined by $R$); and (3) memory reduction resulting from freed tensors.
+\textbf{Memory constraints.} For each phase, in addition to the fixed memory consumption ($M_{static}$), three factors dynamically impact memory usage: (1) checkpointed tensors stored in the device (determined by $S$); (2) tensors generated during training (determined by $R$); and (3) memory reduction resulting from freed tensors.